coltn/delff/README.md

 * Download the [delff file](https://raw.githubusercontent.com/coltn/delff/main/delff "delff") and type `sh delff` into the terminal

 ## Why delete Firefox?
 Why make a tool?
-I prefer Librewolf; and this will minimize the number of steps required to fully uninstall FF when testing out distros.
+I prefer Brave; and this will minimize the number of steps required to fully uninstall FF when testing out distros.

 ---